 - Wheel chocks

 You should always have the owner’s manual in the car in case you need to refer to it during emergency repairs and tyre change.
-These items typically come with your car if you bought it brand new from a dealership.
-However, they easily get lost due to their small size and storage location (glove box).
+These items typically come in your car if you bought it brand new from a dealership.
+However, they quickly get lost due to their small size and storage location (glove box).
 The tools that come with your car are specific to its make and model and, if lost, can be purchased brand new from your local dealership.
 If you’re lucky, your local wrecking yards may have one in stock.
 It usually costs around $45.

 You will need to park your car on a hard, flat surface for a safe tyre change.
 If you need to change your tyre on the road, look for a solid flat surface where you can park.
 Ensure that your vehicle is as far away from traffic as possible.

 Concrete driveways, garages, and parking lots are some of the safest places to perform this task.
-A level and sturdy ground to work on will lend stability to your jack and prevent it from slipping under the car’s weight.
+A level and firm ground to work on will lend stability to your jack and prevent it from slipping under the car’s weight.
 However, if your last resort is a soft surface, you can reinforce it by placing your flat tyre underneath the vehicle.
 A crushed rim would be easier to deal with than a crushed arm or leg.
 The tyre will provide some level of resistance should the car slip off the jack, but it’s not by any means a failsafe method.

 The next step is to chock your car’s wheels to keep them from rolling.
 Place the wheel chocks in front of each wheel in the opposite direction of the lift point.
 You can also use solid bricks, rocks, or any other solid object as a chock.
 Another option is to turn your car tyres into the curb if there is nothing to chock the wheels with.

 It is recommended that you take your car off the road before you attempt to change your tyres.
 However, if you’re left with no other choice, you should use flares, pylons or fluorescent cones to direct incoming vehicles away from you.
-If it’s after dark, you should use lights at the front, back, and sides of your vehicle.
+If it’s after dark, you should use lights at the front, back, and sides of your car.

 Before you jack up your vehicle, you should loosen the wheel nuts using the tyre iron.
-You don’t need to take off the nuts completely—just break the resistance before jacking up your car.
+You don’t need to take off the nuts completely—break the resistance before jacking up your car.
 If your tyre has a hubcap, you will have to remove it first to get to the nuts.
 Using as much force as possible, turn the wheel nuts in a counterclockwise direction until the resistance loosens.

 Jacking up your car